pe9as0/vpn_wifi_hotspot/README.md

 # Hotspot VPN Router – README 📡

 This script creates a Wi‑Fi hotspot on Linux and routes all traffic through an already‑established VPN connection.
-It is useful in mobile testing labs or as a VPN hotspot for TVs and other devices that have issues with VPN apps.
+It is useful in mobile testing labs where your access is for example vpn restricted or as a VPN hotspot for TVs and other devices that have issues with VPN apps.

 The script automatically:
 - detects the active external interface (e.g., eth0, wlan0, tun0),